Some items may require a PDF reader:

 formulation and systems redesign, knowledge development in creation of new

 products and services and the development of socio-technical systems for

 learning and knowledge-to-wisdom management in complex adaptive systems.

-Stanley Schwartz is Associate Professor of Medicine at the University of Pennsylvania,
+Stanley Schwartz is Associate Professor of Medicine at the University of Pennsylvania, board certified in

 Diabetes and Endocrinology.
 His clinical and research interests lie with the study of clinical information systems, and decision and learning aids for diabetics.
 His a graduate of the University of Chicago School of Medicine.